jessiedouglas/cs-activities/CodingWithKarel/StudentGuide.md

 *  Move until Karel hits a wall
 *  Move until Karel finds a ball
 *  Have Karel move around the perimeter of a grid, no matter what size
+*

+## More JavaScript

+Try another coding activity!
+On [this page], scroll down to the activity call 'Code Your own Graphics with Javascript'.

+Press 'Start'.
+Please skip the videos, but you can ask for help at any time!